bigbioinformatics/premat-workshop/README.md

 the changes to the `git` repository and then push these changes to GitHub.

 1. Open the 'Terminal' in RStudio:

 ![RStudio Server Terminal](images/Terminal.PNG)

 2. At this point you should be inside your project directory if you followed the RStudio project directions.
 Now we initialize this project as a `git` repository.
-Type this command into the terminal and hit <Enter>:
+Type this command into the terminal and hit 'Enter':
 ```
 git init
 ```